Getting Ready Tips

 - Cover up any blemishes.
 Then add just enough makeup to keep a natural look.

 - EYES - To start with the eyes, we want to keep it light.
-No hard lines over the eyes (this will diminish your eyes), light mascara if you wear it, fake lashes that are too big will block the light getting into the eyes and they won’t pop like we want them to.
-If you wear eye shadow, try to keep it a neutral color and importantly, try to blend it like your life depends on it!
+No hard lines over the eyes (this will diminish your eyes), light mascara if you wear it, fake lashes that are too big will block the light getting into the eyes, and they won’t pop like we want them to.
+If you wear eye shadow, try to keep it a neutral color and blend, blend, blend!

-- The night before brush your lips with your toothbrush to help get rid of any dead skin.
+- DO the night before: brush your lips with a toothbrush to get rid of any dead skin.
+Drink plenty of water.

 Location & Parking for STUDIO HEADSHOT SESSIONS